Front's rules are made up of three types of conditions:

 If - Time*

-Time passed since trigger is*: Set amount of time to pass after the trigger, before the action will run.
+Time passed since trigger is*: Set amount of time to pass after the trigger, before the action will run, options being hours or minutes.
 This condition will work with any trigger.

 Time is between*: Define the time frame and choose the time zone.